0undefined/site/content/pages/about.md

 # About me

-Spent 7 years getting my Cand.
-Scient.
-Computer Science degree -- if I can do it, so can you!

-I enjoy beer, climbing, and handy-work.
-Love building custom mechanical keyboards!
+I like computers.

-## About the site
+## About this site

 The site is build using [zola](https://www.getzola.org) and hosted somewhere in the cloud.
 The theme is based on my fork of the